-Loach Engineering Inc. was a company that designed and manufactured custom automation machinery, specializing in the printing industry.
+Loach Engineering Inc. designed and manufactured custom automation machinery, specializing in the printing industry.
 The company underwent several iterations as industries and technologies changed.
 During Loach’s eighty years of manufacturing, drafting tables, slide rules, milling machines, and relay boards evolved into CAD systems and 3D modeling, calculators, numerical control machining and programmable controllers.

 Originally founded by tool and die maker S.W.
 (Bill, or Smile) Loach (1899 - 1980) during the Great Depression, the Toronto based manufacturer serviced large local companies such as The Goodyear Tire and Rubber Company, and Weston’s Bakeries.
-The first factory was on Roselawn Avenue, east of Bathurst Street.
+The first factory was on Roselawn Avenue, west of Bathurst Street.

 Bill Loach’s son, Roy (1928 – 2020), joined the company after graduating from Mechanical Engineering at the University of Toronto in 1952.
 Roy hadn’t planned on joining his father’s firm, but when his father Smile presented son Roy with business cards with his name on them, and the new company name – S.W.
 Loach & Son Ltd. – it was a done deal.

 Soon after, one of Loach’s products, a wire-turn conveyor, caught the eye of the Sheridan Company of New York, a major producer of book binding and newspaper inserting machinery.
 Loach became a supplier to Sheridan, and Loach’s book stackers, trimmer feeders, laydown conveyors, and turns were shipped to many of the largest printing companies in the world.
 Loach needed more space and built a factory at 106 Howden Road in Scarborough in the east end of Toronto.